 How To Paint The Interior Of A House

-Proper planning of your time, supplies and materials you will need to tackle your DIY house painting is crucial before getting started.
-The following are tips, steps in how to and advice of what you will need and how to plan.
+Proper planning of your time, supplies and materials you will need to tackle your own DIY house painting is crucial before getting started.
+With many supplies needed after you have chosen your perfect paint colour, the right paint finish these tips can be helpful on all that you will need to plan for.

 Materials & Supplies you will need to paint the interior of a house

 - Paint Brushes (buy at least 2 in various sizes, and at least one or 2 angled paint brushes to paint cut-in lines)

 - Paint Rollers